 2. Use your pain to create art.

 Transform your pain into immortal art, as Ernest Becker calls the “immortality project”.
 There are so many ways you can put your art into an artistic endeavor.
-You can write soulful songs, create inspirational movies, write a moving poetry or create life-changing book.
+You can write soulful songs, create inspirational movies, write moving poetry or create a life-changing book.

 You can also support foundations or help the environment.
 The purpose is to transcribe your pain into something useful, something that can inspire others.
 To alchemize your darkness into a beautiful fruit the world can use.

 Whatever you put your hands into don’t be afraid if it’s good or bad as long as it helps in your healthy transformation.
 The process may bring back the pain you once experienced, but this heroic engagement is where you actually find your life’s meaning, purpose, and significance.